 Discover Bird Watching!

 Bird watching is a great way to connect with nature.
 It builds patience and concentration.
 For young budding scientists, this may be the first step in piquing an interest in biology or ornithology (bird biology).
 Interest in bird watching has soared over the years.
-Click the link to access our colourful guide to one of the fastest growing hobbies, Backyard Bird Watching.
+Access our colourful guide to one of the fastest growing hobbies, Backyard Bird Watching.

 Gain an appreciation for owls, plants, wetlands, and invertebrates with our hands-on virtual workshops!
-Follow the influence the sun and the impact energy has on the planet.
-Click here for Virtual Classroom Workshop Descriptions.
+Follow the influence of the sun and discover the impact energy has on the planet.
+Explore our hands-on curriculum workshops.